Shi Yousan: Early Japanese Collaboration

 In December 1935, Shi sought a government job from his old brother-in-arms Song Zheyuan, who was now Governor of Chahar Province.
 By this point, Song held a great deal of disdain for Shi, knowing full-well of Shi's repeated betrayals, but due to outside pressure from the Japanese, who held control over his governance, Song was convinced to make him the commander of the 181st Division, supposedly composed of former bandits under Feng Shoupeng in Hebei, to stop his persistent requests and keep him away from the Japanese forces he would likely be colluding with otherwise.
-Eventually, when the battalion was splint into three regiments, Shi was reunited with Gao, who gained control of one of the other regiments along with Song.
-In early July 1936, Shi moved from the Japanese concession to the British concession of Tianjin, following another assassination attempt on Liu Guitang on 20 June.
+Eventually, when the battalion was split into three regiments, Shi was reunited with Gao, who gained control of one of the other regiments along with Song.
+In early July 1936, Shi moved from the Japanese concession to the British concession in Tianjin, following another assassination attempt on Liu Guitang on 20 June.